AquaPi271/particles_release/README.md

 Like the 2D version but will billboard the particles in 3D.
 Camera controls are available.
 Positioning will be removed (for now).

-# TODO:

-Go from easiest to hardest.

-Branches from old repo the are the most relevant:

-1) basic_3d -- Billboarding implementation with glMatrix.
-2) random_ssclc_supernova -- 2D supernova with color
-3) random_sscl_color -- 2D N-body / solar system with lines, color, collision
-4) remainder are earlier versions

 ## [DONE] Supernova 2D

 ## [DONE] Solar System 2D